aionlinecoursecom/Computer-Vision-Projects/README.md

 #### **Project Outcome**
 This project improves image generation capabilities, making it a valuable tool for creative and research purposes using fine-tuned Diffusers models.

+For more details and hands-on experience, visit the **[Image Generation Model Fine Tuning With Diffusers Models](https://www.aionlinecourse.com/ai-projects/playground/image-generation-model-fine-tuning-with-diffusers-models)** on **[Ai-projects](https://www.aionlinecourse.com/ai-projects)**.

 ---
 ### **4. [Real-Time Human Pose Detection With YOLOv8 Models](https://www.aionlinecourse.com/ai-projects/playground/real-time-human-pose-detection-with-yolov8-models)**
 #### **Project Overview**
 This project uses the YOLOv8 model for real-time human pose detection.
 It can detect and track body key points, providing an efficient solution for sports analysis, fitness tracking, and more.

-For more details and hands-on experience, visit the **[Real-Time Human Pose Detection With YOLOv8 Models](https://www.aionlinecourse.com/ai-projects/playground/real-time-human-pose-detection-with-yolov8-models)** on **[Ai-projects](https://www.aionlinecourse.com/ai-projects)**.

 #### **Key Features Include**
 - **YOLOv8 for Pose Detection:** Detect human poses in real-time from images or video feeds.